Best Indianapolis Park? Top 12 Parks In & Near Indy

 From toddlers to teens, there’s something for the whole family at Mulberry Fields Park.
 During the summer, bring your littles to play at the splash pad.
 The best part is the runoff area, away from the main spray ground, which is designed to look like a natural creek bed.

-When it snows, Mulberry Fields has the best sledding hill in the Indianapolis area.
+Year-round, the playground is a huge hit.
+You can also follow a 1-mile walking path circling the park and learn about the native plants growing in the prairie meadow.
+When it snows, Mulberry Fields has one of the best sledding hills in the Indianapolis area.
 Got a skater in the family?
 They can practice their skills at the skate park on-site.
 You’ll also find basketball courts, soccer fields, and picnic shelters on your visit.

 Williams Park